ChenTaHung/HTML-Text-Parser/README.md

 This project is designed to extract text from documents and prepare it for processing by Large Language Models (LLM).
 It not only pulls text but also preserves its styles and decorations by converting everything into structured data.
 This approach ensures that the style information is maintained through tags or classes, helping to keep the text's original formatting and emphasis.

 Handling large blocks of text directly is often impractical for LLMs, as they can struggle to process and interpret extensive, undivided text effectively.
-To solve this, we implement a chunking strategy where text is divided based on its styling cues, such as font size, boldness, or italics, etc. Text with larger fonts or emphasized styles is typically deemed more significant, often representing headings or subheadings, which are treated as separate chunks.
+To solve this, we implement a chunking strategy where text is divided based on its styling cues, such as font size, boldness, or italics, etc. Text with larger fonts or emphasized styles is typically deemed more significant, often representing headings or subheadings, which are given higher scores and treated as separate chunks, including following context.
 This method enhances the readability and usability of the text in LLM applications.

 <h2><p><b>Installation</b></p></h2>